The Citadel Bulldogs: Sports sponsored

+† – Track and field includes both indoor and outdoor.

 A member of the Southern Conference, The Citadel sponsors teams in nine men's and seven women's NCAA sanctioned sports.

 Baseball

 The Citadel's most successful athletics program, the baseball team has won thirteen Southern Conference championships and eight Southern Conference baseball tournament championships.
 The 1990 team advanced to the College World Series, becoming the first military school to do so; they finished with a record of 46–14 and were ranked sixth in the final Collegiate Baseball poll that season.
 The Bulldogs are coached by Russell Triplett.
-As of the end of the 2025 season, 50 players have been selected in the Major League Baseball Draft.
+As of the end of the 2025 season, 50 players have been selected in the Major League Baseball draft.